 - Mobile App: Download Anthem's ARC Mobile app to your Apple iOS 9.2+ or Android OS 5.0+ device.
 This method uses your iOS device's built-in microphone for measurements.

-- Mobile App + ARC Mic: Download Anthem's ARC Mobile app to your Apple iOS 9.2+ or Android OS 5.0+ device, select "ARC Universal Microphone" on the app, and connect the included ARC Microphone to your iOS device for measurements.
-Please note that Android devices require a USB OTG adapter (sold separately) to use the optional calibrated microphone; many Android phones already come with these adapters.
+- Mobile App + Universal ARC Mic (sold separately): Download Anthem's ARC Mobile app to your Apple iOS 9.2+ or Android OS 5.0+ device, select "ARC Universal Microphone" on the app, and connect the ARC Universal Microphone (sold separately) to your Apple iOS or Android device for measurements.

 - Windows PC App: Download and install Anthem's ARC software to your Windows PC (7 or later).
 Connect the included ARC Microphone to your Windows PC, and connect the Preamplifier via USB or LAN.
 After running your measurements, you can customize the results, set up multiple configurations, and print correction curve graph.
 Not compatible with Mac.

 Note: ARC digitally compares a room's acoustic signature to that of the lab standard.
 It measures the response of each speaker relative to the listening area.
 Then it uses advanced algorithms to eliminate the negative effects of the obstacles in the room, adjusting response and correcting phase effects.
 When ARC removes the obstacles, what's left is the lab standard performance.

 Compatible Digital Audio Formats: The Anthem AV receiver supports the following stereo & multichannel digital audio formats through its HDMI jacks and optical/coax digital inputs.

 |HDMI||2Ch Linear PCM||2ch, 32-192kHz, 16/20/24-bit|